elazarcoh/simply-view-image-for-python-debugging/README.md

 Due to vscode do not allow extension customizes hover when you are debugging so that this extension use the code action command to open a new editor to view the image.

-Since 0.0.5 add a command "View Image" and a keybord shortcut "ctrl+alt+v" to open the image.
+Since 0.0.5 add a command "View Image(Python OpenCV Debug)" and a keybord shortcut "ctrl+alt+v" to open the image.

 ### Step